yamanidev/blog-articles/articles/lets-understand-css-inheritance.md

 }
 ```

-It would be a nightmare write and worse to maintain.
+It would be a nightmare to write and worse to maintain.
 Not so cool indeed.

 This is why inheritance was implemented.
 To make styling web pages compact and clean.